jlulloaa/SlicerSeQ-DCEMRI/README.md

   <a href="#example-of-use">Example of Use</a> •
   <a href="#acknowledgments">Acknowledgments</a> •
   <a href="#license-information">License</a> •
+  <a href="#references">References</a>
 </p>

 <img alt="Welcome Page Screenshot" src="docs/imgs/screenshot001.png"> </a>

 # Overview

-Slicer Extension to derive semi-quantitative parametric maps from signal intensity analysis of DCE-MRI datasets
+SlicerSemiQuantDCEMRI is a slicer extension created to derive semi-quantitative parametric maps from signal intensity analysis of DCE-MRI datasets.

 This extension leverages the use of [Sequences](https://slicer.readthedocs.io/en/latest/user_guide/modules/sequences.html).
 Hence, it can process any DCEMRI dataset that can be loaded as, or combined into, a sequence.
 Furthermore, if the [Sequence Registration](https://github.com/moselhy/SlicerSequenceRegistration#volume-sequence-registration-for-3d-slicer) module is installed, there is an option to register the dataset prior to the analysis.